-Unit II (640.51-325.12 mbsf; middle Miocene [Langhian]) is divided into several subunits.
-Sediments in Subunit IIC (602.33-502.01 mbsf), comprising a monotonous succession of very fine sandy silt and silt, were deposited in a deep offshore environment below storm wave base.
-Subunit IIB (502.01-448.49 mbsf) contains three sediment packages.
-The two packages at the base coarsen uphole from medium to coarse sand grading to silt.
+Sediments in Subunit IIC (602.33-502.01 m CSF-A), comprising a monotonous succession of very fine sandy silt and silt, were deposited in a deepwater offshore environment below storm wave base.
+Subunit IIB (502.01-448.49 m CSF-A) contains three sediment packages.
+The two packages at the base coarsen upward from medium to coarse sand grading to silt.
 The upper package contains poorly sorted slightly shelly silt with gravels.
 These sediments likely represent sediment gravity flow deposition on a clinoform slope, either within a submarine channel or intraslope apron environment.
-Subunit IIA (448.49-325.12) mbsf) is another monotonous very fine sandy silt and silt with rare sandier units.
-These represent offshore river-influenced offshore environments.
-Unit I (325.12-3.85 mbsf; upper Serravalian[?] and upper Pleistocene) was spot-cored to identify major reflectors.
+Subunit IIA (448.49-325.12 m CSF-A) is another monotonous very fine sandy silt and silt with rare sandier units.
+These represent river-influenced offshore and offshore environments.
+Unit I (325.12-3.85 m CSF-A; upper Serravalian[?] and upper Pleistocene) was spot cored to identify major reflectors.
 Sediments recovered were likely deposited in a range of shelf settings, from shallow marine shoreface to foreshore, coastal plain, and estuarine environments.